Olympics-Weightlifting-Taiwan's Kuo wins gold in women's 59kg | Sports-Games

 - Japan

-Taiwan's Kuo Hsing-Chun won the gold medal in the women's 59kg weightlifting event at the Tokyo Olympics on Tuesday, breaking Olympic records in all three categories.
+Taiwan's Kuo Hsing-Chun won the gold medal in the women's 59kg weightlifting event at the Tokyo Olympics on Tuesday, setting Olympic records in all three categories but falling short of her own world record.

-Kuo, who holds the world record with a total lift of 247kg, lifted 236kg to win gold on Tuesday, an Olympic record.
-Her lifts in the snatch -- 103kg -- and clean and jerk -- 133kg -- were also new Olympic marks.
+Kuo dropped to the floor with a bitter smile after failing at a lift of 141 kg in the clean and jerk to break her record of 140 kg.
+"I was competing against myself, and I wanted to break the world record," Kuo told reporters.

+"I am very happy that I put all the pieces together now, adding in the Olympic gold medal today," she said.
+Polina Guryeva won silver, Turkmenistan's first medal at the Tokyo Games, while Japan's Mikiko Andoh earned Japan's first medal in the sport by claiming the bronze.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)